 The Retail Rationing Framework governs the way liquid fuel is rationed in Australia.
 It works by limiting the volume of fuel a motorist can buy up to a pre-defined daily dollar-value.

-A Guidance Note on Retail Rationing was agreed by the NOSEC in 2016 to help retailers and members of the public plan for the unlikely event that retail rationing is required.
+A Guidance Note on Retail Rationing was agreed by the National Oil Supplies Emergency Committee (NOSEC) in 2016 to help retailers and members of the public plan for the unlikely event that retail rationing is required.